Photo: Treatment session after September 2017 earthquake in Mexico

 The EMDR Protocol for Recent Critical Incidents and Ongoing Traumatic Stress (EMDR-PRECI) © was developed in the field to treat critical incidents (e.g., earthquakes, flooding, landslides) that were related to stressful events that continued for an extended period (often more than six months) and where there is not a post-

 The Acute Stress Syndrome Stabilization procedures (ASSYST-Individuals and ASSYST-Group) focus on the desensitization of the acute stress symptoms with special attention on the intrusive somatic and sensory components of the traumatic experience.
 The goal of these procedures is to help the patient to reduce arousal levels (inside their window of tolerance) to facilitate their AIP system in the spontaneous processing of the information.
 These procedures can be applied during the first hours in which the patients show severe distress symptoms and/or functioning deterioration.

 Click here for more details about the IGTP protocol

 Click here for a bibliography of his published studies

-This training in both locations will be taught in Spanish with simultaneous translation into English.
+This training will be taught in Spanish with simultaneous translation into English.
 All materials will be provided in both Spanish and English.